|Nutrition Facts (per serving)|

-This vegetarian curry offers an array of bright colors - orange, yellow, and red - infused with citrus accents.
-You'll love the delicious taste of this curry, as well as its healthy combination of vegetables, including pumpkin or squash, yam/sweet potato, carrots, yellow bell pepper, and cherry tomatoes.
-Add chickpeas as a protein source, then finish the dish with a sprinkling of pumpkin seeds and nasturtium flowers for a gourmet curry recipe that's as beautiful as it is delicious.
-Makes a perfect vegetarian Thanksgiving recipe, but is equally yummy any time of the year.
-ENJOY!
+This vegetarian curry offers an array of bright colors—orange, yellow, and red—infused with citrus accents.
+You'll love the delicious taste of this curry, as well as its healthy combination of vegetables, including pumpkin or squash, yam or sweet potato, carrots, yellow bell pepper, and cherry tomatoes.
+Add chickpeas as a protein source, then finish the dish with a sprinkling of pumpkin seeds and nasturtium flowers for a gourmet dish that's as beautiful as it is delicious.
+It's a wonderful vegetarian Thanksgiving recipe, but equally tasty any time of the year.

 - 1/2 small pumpkin (or substitute 1 acorn squash, butternut, or any other orange squash except spaghetti)

 - 1 small yam (or 1/2 large yam or sweet potato, peeled and cubed)